Border County Program

 How will I be contacted?

-Approved program participants are contacted via their preferred email address listed in ASAP.
+Approved program participants are contacted via the UTSA email address.

 If I was not approved, can I re-apply?